HermanL02/WarwickUniversity-Notes/202404/Script.md

 # Schedule

 As you can see from this timeline, I have worked on the Electron Windows version back to February and finished most of these stuff at that time.
 I have finished my Mobile version on April.
 I will also work on it after the exam.
 Then I will improve it after that.
 Starting March, I started to work as a full-time employee in charge of Electron app development remotely at a Canadian company.
 Furthermore, I was also working as a part-time intern at another Canadian company.
 I have my final exams in May and June.
-Physically, I will back to Canada for working on-site after that.
+I will back to Canada for working on-site after the exam.
 Our time is very tight.
 However, I would say there are also benefits.
 Since I worked on this E2EE app, I got the full-time job, and since the full-time job, I can learn more about Electron.
 I learned how to manage the child process, use code to inject another app, get the admin privilege I also learned which DB will be best fit our chat history storage.
 Back to our schedule, I believe the main time I will work on this will be in June, to make it almost done, and will improve it later after the interim report.